-After starting our 52nd Annual Conference at the Welcome Reception, join us for the presentation of the Ida M. Cannon Award, followed by a stirring presentation from our Kermit B. Nash Lecture Presenter, Van Brooks the founder of Safe Alternative Foundation for Education, Inc. on "Finding Your Why".
+After starting our 52nd Annual Conference at the Welcome Reception, join us for the presentation of the Ida M. Cannon Award, followed by a stirring presentation from our Kermit B. Nash Lecture Presenter, Van Brooks the founder of Safe Alternative Foundation for Education, Inc. on "The Power of Why".